TechnicJelle/CMGT_GraduationReport/report.typ

 and recommendations.
 You will find this information in the relevant section on Brightspace._
 ]

-I recommend that Rythe continue with the development of the LLRI2 library.
+I recommend that Rythe continue with the development of the LLRI2 library, using Vulkan as the first base GPU API to build on top of.
-I propose they hire me to do so, as I have already done a lot of research and prototyping for it.
+Because one of the goals of Rythe Engine is to do as much as possible in-house, to be able to squeeze out the utmost performance as possible.
+Some partial abstractions can be used to make the development easier, like Volk, Vulkan Memory Allocator and VkBootstrap.

+But it might also be considered to use SDL3's GPU API as the base for the LLRI2 library in the form of a fork, instead of a layer on top.
+If the licensing allows this, of course.
+That way, we have more control again, but also a very nice head-start.
-It should also be considered to use SDL3's GPU API as the base for the LLRI2 library, and fork it to add the more modern GPU features that Rythe wants to support, such as Bindless Textures and hardware raytracing.
+We could then also implement more modern GPU features that Rythe wants to support, such as Bindless Textures and hardware raytracing.
 If that happens, it should be considered whether to only use SDL3's Vulkan implementation, or whether to keep supporting the other APIs that SDL3's GPU API supports, like DirectX 12 and Metal.
 And it should also be considered whether to "upgrade" it to C++, because SDL3's GPU API is in C.

+I cannot make this decision for Rythe, but whatever they choose, I propose they hire me to continue the work on LLRI2, as I have already done a lot of research and prototyping for it.

 == Further Research